FMMT666/launchpad.py/README.md

 ### LedCtrlString( string, red, green, blue = None, direction = 0, waitms = 150 )

+    Notice that the Launchpad Pro has string scrolling capabilities built in, but this function provides the old, Mk1 compatible functionality.
+Advantages are custom fonts and symbols (in the future).

     Scrolls a string <str> across the Launchpad's main, 8x8 matrix.
     <red/green/blue> specify the color and intensity (0..63 each).